andfaulkner/javascript-the-bad-parts/README.md

 javascript-the-bad-parts
 ========================

-examples of terrible behavior in javascript
+examples of terrible behavior in javascript - send me a pull request!

 js> [1,2,3] + [4,5,6]